“Lady with an Ermine” by Leonardo da Vinci

-Ermines were kept as pets by the aristocracy, and their white pelts were used to line or trim aristocratic garments.
+Ermines were kept as pets by the aristocracy.
+Ermine white pelts were also used to line or trim aristocratic garments.
 For Ludovico, the ermine had a further personal significance as it was used as a personal emblem.
 The association of the ermine with Cecilia Gallerani could have referred both to her purity and to make an association with her lover.
 Given the association of weasels and pregnancy in Italian Renaissance culture, it also is possible the animal was a symbol of Cecilia’s pregnancy.

 Leonardo da Vinci

-Historians regard Leonardo as the prime example of the “Universal Genius” or “Renaissance Man”, an individual of unsatisfied curiosity and creative imagination, who is considered one of the most diversely talented individuals ever to have lived.
+Historians regard Leonardo as the prime example of the “Universal Genius” or “Renaissance Man.”
+He was an individual of unsatisfied curiosity and creative imagination.
+Da Vinci is considered one of the most diversely talented individuals ever to have lived.

 Lady with an Ermine